rebeccacxy/rebeccacxy.github.io/_posts/2024-09-18-Common-Caching-Issues-And-Solutions.md

     - customized hotkey checker function (called everytime for every key):
       - for dynamically-detected hotkeys in flash sale, can asynchronously call API to get list of flash sale products, treat these products as hotkeys
       - note: if need to call other services for hotkey checker, should async call the services instead of making RPC call everytime for every key
-      - pros: easy to implement, feature supported in ucache library
+      - pros: easy to implement
       - cons: can’t always detect which cache keys are hot, single application instance not enough data to detect hotkey of whole service
   - **server-side hotkey detection:**
     - server side can detect which keys are hot at proxy (load balancer) layer for the whole service